musefind/mobx-models/readme.md

 class Influencer extends Model {

+  // default values are implemented here username socialProfileId name

   set socialProfile(val) {
     this._socialProfile = val
   }

-  get socialProfile() {
+  // Social profile object is autoloaded here for us.
+This is optional. get socialProfile() {
     if (!this._socialProfile)
       this._socialProfile = SocialProfile.initializeAndLoad({id: this.socialProfileId});